How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 • Contracting: slow, multiple approvals

-• Event behaviour: extremely organised
+• Event behaviour: organised

 🇰🇷 South Korea: hierarchy, formality, and trust